 Let’s dive a bit deeper into how retargeting actually works.

 How Does Retargeting Work?

-When visitors land on your website, they are tagged with a cookie.
-This cookie allows you to earmark and target these people with customized ads wherever they go online.
+When visitors land on your website, they are tagged with a cookie or pixel.
+This allows you to earmark and target these people with customized ads wherever they go online.